zibz0017/QuartzVault/content/Math/Statistics/Probability/Random Variables/Specific Types of Random Variables/Binomial.md

 Obviously, the smaller of a percentage of the data is, the less of a difference each piece of data that is not being replaced makes.
 At the same time, that does not mean that we prefer to work with small samples.
 Obviously large samples are better.
 It just means that in terms of achieving independence (or close to it), having a smaller sample is better.
 # Bernoulli Trial
 When we have a binomial but we only focus on a single instance of the experiment, that is called a Bernoulli Trial.
-For more information about this, see [[Bernoulli Trial|here]].
+For more details, see [[Bernoulli Trial|here]].